 Packing a diaper bag may seem like a simple thing.
 Until you start packing one and end up trying to stuff the kitchen sink into that stylish diaper bag.
 It looked so roomy and then, BAM.
 It’s full and you still have a pile of stuff you want to put in there.
+There are some items that you can leave at home, and there are some diaper bag essentials.

 What do you really need in that diaper bag, anyway?